Nordix/keycloak-secrets-vault-provider/CONTRIBUTING.md

 ./mvnw clean package -DskipTests
 ```

+This compiles the source code and creates a JAR file in the `target` directory for use in subsequent steps.

 ## Local Development Environment

 > **Note:** Integration tests require [kind](https://kind.sigs.k8s.io/) and [kubectl](https://kubernetes.io/docs/tasks/tools/) to be installed.